formalsec/explode-js/README.md

 dune runtest
 ```

-- Install `smtml` on your path by running:
+- Install `explode-js` on your path by running:

 ```sh
 dune install